 After a few blocks, this corner where Gazetta Restaurant sits hosts a corner design highlighting a cross.
 The eight-pedal design, also found in the Hagia Sophia, represents an outward symbol for those who used to live in this area.

 Heading on to Müze Street, there lies an empty lot on the left associated with 14 Müze (C on Google Map).
-At this site is where pieces of a Jewish Menorah were found.
-Thus suspecting that a synagogue existed near this area.[5]Mark Wilson writes about this https://www.academia.edu/44653714 At the end of this street lays a small square, which a former Greek Church called St. Nicholas used to reside on this square.
+Pieces of a Jewish Menorah were found at this site.
+Thus, suspecting that a synagogue existed near this area.[5]Mark Wilson writes about this https://www.academia.edu/44653714 At the end of this street lays a small square, which a former Greek Church called St. Nicholas used to reside on this square.
 Now Candle Suites resides where this church most likely was.
 As we take a right, we approach the Alaeddin Camii, and on the first doorway (#30) at this turn displays an unknown symbol that looks very Jewish.

 Panaya Church – Alaeddin Mosque (D)

 Panaya Church (or Panagia – meaning virgin), now the Alaeddin Mosque (D), was the most important Greek church during the 19th century.
 The building constructed in 1834 was built upon the foundation of a Byzantine church.[6]Antalya Cultural Inventory, Antalya Valiliği 2004, 38.
-The Byzantine churches spoke Greek and became a part of the Greek Orthodox Church when the Great Schism took place in 1054.
-So when we see Greek churches in Turkiye from the 18th and 19th centuries, we can assume in many places, there existed a Byzantine church at that location before or nearby.
+The Byzantine churches spoke Greek and became a part of the Greek Orthodox Church in 1054 A.D. with the Great Schism.
+So, when we see Greek church buildings in Turkiye from the 18th and 19th centuries, we can assume in many places, there existed a Byzantine church at that location before or nearby.
+Some scholars say a church was at this site in the 15th century.[7]https://akmed.ku.edu.tr/en/inventory/alaaddin-mosque/

-Much like the church at St. George, these churches were constructed about the same time, demonstrating some sense of freedom and economic wealth for the Greek Christians in the city.
-Most likely a result of the Tanzimat Edict of 1839 to 1876 that gave more freedom to minorities like the Christians to build new buildings within the Ottoman structure.[7]https://rpl.hds.harvard.edu/faq/tanzimat-reforms The blue in this building displays a common color pattern used by the Greeks in the 19th century and can be seen in the flag of Greece today.
+Much like the church at St. George, many Greek and Armenian churches throughout the major cities of Turkiye were constructed in the 19th century.
+It was a period demonstrating some freedom and economic wealth for the Greek Christians in the city.
+This was most likely a result of the Tanzimat Edict of 1839 to 1876, which gave Christians more freedom to build new buildings within the Ottoman empire.[8]https://rpl.hds.harvard.edu/faq/tanzimat-reforms The blue in this building displays a common color pattern used by the Greeks in the 19th century, evidenced in the Grecian flag.

 The mosque retains most of the Christian patterns.
-Large cross-presentation exists mostly in the ceiling designs of this 19th-century building, along with the “X” symbol to represent the Greek sign for Christ.
-There is an amazing similarity between these interior designs to the Greek Church located at Taksim Square in Istanbul.
-In many of the small designs, small crosses or flower cross-like patterns demonstrate the Greek influence on 19th-century patterns.
-In the picture on the right, also angels inter disperse among the crosses.
+Large cross-presentation exists mainly in the ceiling designs of this 19th-century building, along with the “X” symbol representing Christ in Greek.
+There is an amazing similarity between these interior designs and the Greek Church (Hagia Triada) at Taksim Square in Istanbul.
+In many small designs, small crosses or flower cross-like patterns demonstrate the Greek influence on 19th-century patterns.
+In the picture on the right, angels are inter-dispersed among the crosses.

-The name Panagia repeats on our next visit – a church around the corner, Panagia, with the same historical name and in close vicinity.
-The name means the Virgin Mary church, which the Kesik Minera Mosque took over the former church in 1469, and forcing the congregation to move to a new location, which possible could be this location.
-So most likely, we just visited the second Panagia church in the old town.
+The name Panagia (Virgin Mary) repeats on our next visit – a church around the corner with the same historical name.
+The Kesik Minera mosque took over the former church in 1469, forcing the congregation to move possibly to this location.
+So, most likely, we just visited the second Panagia church in the old town.
 Our tour will approach the next site from its back courtyard.

 Virgin Mary Church – Kesik Minera Mosque (E)

 Virgin Mary Byzantine Church (Παναγία – Panagia) – Kesik Minera Mosque – now known as Şehzad Korkut Camii.
 The multiple names for these sites reflect the historical turmoil of the location.
-The first church was built upon the ruins of a Roman temple in the 5th-6th century.[8]It’s a Mosque now; Panhagia, Kesik Minare from Antalya, Gamze Kaymak-Heinz, 2020, 325.
-So the location reflects a temple built in the 2nd till 5th century, a church from 5th to 13th century, then a mosque from 13th to 1361, again a church from 1361 to near to 1469, again a mosque 1469 to 1896 (fire), and then a restored mosque in 2020.[9]https://turkisharchaeonews.net/object/broken-minaret-antalya So the place hosted a temple once, at least twice a church, and three times a Mosque.
+The first church was built upon the ruins of a Roman temple in the 5th-6th century.[9]It’s a Mosque now; Panhagia, Kesik Minare from Antalya, Gamze Kaymak-Heinz, 2020, 325.
+So the location reflects a temple built in the 2nd till 5th century, a church from 5th to 13th century, then a mosque from the 13th century to 1361, again a church from 1361 to near to 1469, again a mosque 1469 to 1896 (fire), and then a restored mosque in 2020.[10]https://turkisharchaeonews.net/object/broken-minaret-antalya So the place hosted a temple once, at least twice a church, and three times a Mosque.
 For these reasons, the multiple names for the site.
+Please check out my write up on this former Byzantine church.

 In this former church, the inside structure shows the Roman, Christian, and Islamic influence on the building.
-The cross hides as part of some upper capitals, along with fish and heart symbols, to show forth the Christian faith.
-Below the glass on the left side display a few broken crosses, along with some in the back courtyard.
+The cross hides as part of some upper capitals, along with fish and heart symbols, to show the Christian faith.
+Below, the glass on the left displays a few broken crosses, along with some in the back courtyard.

-So far, we have walked through the Greek-assigned neighborhood that the Ottomans set up to keep the Christians and Muslims separated.
-The other sections not on this walking tour, like the Clock Tower and the Yivliminare Mosque area, were set aside for Muslims.
-No churches remain in the upper castle area or the western section of the city.[11]see Antalya Kaleiçi Panhagia Kilisesi ve Câmi-i Cedid, Evren Dayar, 546-547.
-However, the port side of the harbor was a shared space, and one Christian site existed down near the port, let’s go and see what remains.
+So far, we have walked through the Greek-assigned neighborhood that the Ottomans set up to separate the Christians and Muslims.
+The other Muslim section, not on this walking tour, includes the Clock Tower and the Yivliminare Mosque area.
+No churches remain in the upper castle area or the western section of the city.[12]See Antalya Kaleiçi Panhagia Kilisesi ve Câmi-i Cedid, Evren Dayar, 546-547.
+However, the port side of the harbor was a shared space.
+One Christian site existed near the port; let’s go and see what remains.

 Kecili Park (F)